biscuit-auth/website/content/docs/guides/RBAC.md

 deny if true
 {% end %}

-Attenuating a token does not increase rights: if suddenly Leela loses the delivery role, the chec of the attenuated token could succeed but authorization would fail both for Leela and Bender because the `right` fact will not be generated.
+Attenuating a token does not increase rights: if suddenly Leela loses the delivery role, the check of the attenuated token could succeed but authorization would fail both for Leela and Bender because the `right` fact would not be generated.